pawanit17/ds_and_algo_interview_prep/README.md

 **Complexities**
-- O(N) means that the algorithm needs N in growth.
+- O(N) means that the rate of growth of complexity of the algorithm as a function of the input size.
 - O(N) determines that it is atleast N in growth.

 ## Amortized Analysis